macey26/100-days-of-code/log.md

 **Today's Progress**:Adding more images to appear on click, it seems to be taking a while, but I think I'm getting through it.

 **Link(s) to work** [Rock Paper Scissors The Odin Project](https://github.com/macey26/rock-paper-scissors)

+### Day 78/79: March 20th and 21st, 2018

+**Today's Progress**:Created more query selectors, functions and event listeners for My Alex the Kidd Jenken game.

+Also spent time making vector graphics for the UI

+**Link(s) to work** [Rock Paper Scissors The Odin Project](https://github.com/macey26/rock-paper-scissors)